nurmaso/byrding/README.md

 This store tries to make life easier and focus on the actual functionality and reduce a amount of boilerplate you have to write.
 AND probably most important reason: I just wanted to play around with react and typescript.

-If you think it's not the right thing to use, there is a lot our there, got and catch em all :)
+If you think it's not the right thing to use, there is a lot our there, go and catch 'em all :)

 If you have any idea to improve or want to participate, please reach out to me or just fork it!

 ## Todos

-[ ] Proper typescript support for getters
+- [x] Proper typescript support for getters

-- Idea to resolve:
-  I could move the created actions, getters and methods to a rootStoreMap.
-This would make them available and I could use them to reference back.
+- [x] store class implementation
+  - [ ] use store class as return value to reduce typing
+  - [ ] avoid already declared names
+- [ ] define dev tools
+- [x] native assign handling like store.value = 'new value' -> update()

+### store class implementation

+#### use store class as return value to reduce typing

+e.g. defineStore return object

 ```
 this.state.value -> this.value